memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 The _unit-address_ can be used to distinguish between several subnodes of the same type.
 It can be a real register address, typically a base address, e.g., the base address of the register space of a specific UART interface, but also a plain instance number, e.g., when describing a multi-core MCU by using a `/cpus` node, with two instances `cpu@0` and `cpu@1` for each CPU core.
 Each node with a _unit-address_ **must** also have the property `reg` - and any node _without_ a _unit-address_ must _not_ have the property `reg`.
 It may seem redundant now, but we'll learn more about the `reg` property later in this article.

-Let's finish up on the node name with a convention that ensures that each node in the devicetree can be uniquely identified by specifying its full _path_.
+Let's finish up on the node name with a convention that ensures that each node in the Devicetree can be uniquely identified by specifying its full _path_.
 For any node name and property at the same level in the tree:
 - in the case of _node-name_ without an _unit-address_ the `node-name` must be unique,
 - or if a node has a _unit-address_, then the full `node-name@unit-address` must be unique.

 Now we can address all of our nodes using their full path.
-As you might imagine, within a more complex devicetree the paths become quite long, and if you'd ever need to reference a node (we'll see how that works in practice later) this is quite tedious, which is why any node can be assigned a unique _node label_:
+As you might imagine, within a more complex Devicetree the paths become quite long, and if you'd ever need to reference a node (we'll see how that works in practice later) this is quite tedious, which is why any node can be assigned a unique _node label_:

 ```dts
 /dts-v1/;